Summary

 Explain

 After students have completed the reading, lead a whole-class discussion about the topic.
 Start with any starred items (questions or confusion) that students may have.
 Discuss these together and offer clarification.
 Next, have students share out some of the main ideas.
 Ask students to give their reasoning for why they chose their main ideas.
 Main ideas will differ among students.
-You may wish to list three or four on the board as they are shared out in class.
+You may wish to list three or four on the board as they are shared in class.

 Move to slide 11, which displays Paul Revere's engraving, "Bloody Massacre Perpetuated in Kings Street in Boston" and facts about its creation.
-You may also pass out a color copy of the engraving (attached) to pairs of students.
+You may also pass out a color copy of the Boston Massacre Engraving handout (attached) to pairs of students.
 Explain that Paul Revere purposely created this engraving of the Boston Massacre to persuade colonists to the side of the patriots.
 With their partner, ask students are to look for differences between Revere's engraving and the facts from the reading.
 Students should list on the right side of the H Chart all of the differences they can find between the engraving and the reading, as illustrated on slide 12.

 Once student pairs have completed both sides of the Paired Text H Chart, direct them to the question in the middle (or "bridge") of the chart.
 This is called the "third text."
 The question posed for their third text writing is: "What impact do you think that Paul Revere’s engraving had on the colonists?"
 Have students work together to write a response on the bridge of the H chart.